In 2025, the cost to install recessed lighting typically ranges from $81 to $407 per fixture, including both materials and professional labor.

 |

-Required for adding new circuits; depends on local regulations.
+Required for adding new circuits

 |